thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

   apt install -f # As root.

-This caused the following packages to be installed:

-* libappindicator3-1
-* libdbusmenu-glib4
-* libdbusmenu-gtk3-4
-* libindicator3-7

 I didn't want Google Chrome to be the default browser, so I reselected Firefox ESR in the `Debian alternatives system
 <https://wiki.debian.org/DebianAlternatives>`_ with ``update-alternatives